Free Fishbone Diagram Templates for Word, PowerPoint, PDF

 In this article, we will address the following points:

 - Tips for using the fishbone diagram

 But, already know what a fishbone diagram is?
 Let's start with that first.

 What is a Fishbone Diagram?

-Fishbone diagram "is a cause-and-effect diagram that helps a team anticipate the consequences with an effect analysis by visualizing all the probable causes of a problem."
-It is also known as Ishikawa Diagram (named after its inventor, Japanese quality control expert Kaoru Ishikawa) or "cause-and-effect diagram" is also known as a cause-and-effect brainstorming method.
+The Fishbone diagram "is a cause-and-effect diagram that helps a team anticipate the consequences with an effect analysis by visualizing all the probable causes of a problem."
+It is also known as Ishikawa Diagram (named after its inventor, Japanese quality control expert Kaoru Ishikawa) or cause-and-effect diagram is also known as a cause-and-effect brainstorming method.